bitprj/devrel/how to build your own website/blog.md

 ### Adding Interactivity: JavaScript File

 *JavaScript* is a programming language used in web development to add interactivity to websites through dynamic behavior such as buttons, pop-up windows, and so on.
-For our website, we will add an element that displays today's date on our website.
+For our website, we will add an element that displays today's date on our website, and the following JavaScript code we will use for this interactive feature is based on this [Microsoft Docs Module](https://docs.microsoft.com/en-us/learn/modules/build-simple-website/5-javascript-basics).

 Before we start coding our JavaScript file, we need to create an element in our HTML file to display our date by adding a set of `<p></p>` tags with an `id` attribute.
 This assigns a unique identity named `today` to an HTML element that can be stylized by CSS and/or manipulated by JavaScript.
 We also need to link our JavaScript file in the HTML file by adding a set of `<script></script>` tags with a `src` attribute to our head element: